Tiquie Airport

 Tiquie Airport (ICAO: SKTE) is an airport serving Tiquié, a village in the Vaupés Department of Colombia.
 The runway is inside the village, which is on the upper reaches of the Tiquié River (sv).
 Tiquié is 14 km west of the border with Brazil.

+The Pari-Cachoeira non-directional beacon (Ident: PCR) is located 22.9 nmi east of the runway.
+The Mitu VOR-DME (Ident: MTU) is located 60.7 nmi north of the runway.